jonathanstowe/XML-Class/Documentation.md

 NAME
 ====

-XML::Class - Role to Serialize/De-Serialize a Perl 6 class to/from XML
+XML::Class - Role to Serialize/De-Serialize a Raku class to/from XML

 SYNOPSIS
 ========